jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

 how to make sure the calculator tests use new numbers for every test
 *********************************************************************************

-I used the `setUp method`_ earlier to make sure that I had a new :ref:`list<lists>` and iterable_ for every test.
+I used the `setUp method`_ earlier to make sure that I had a new :ref:`list<lists>` and :ref:`iterable<what is an iterable?>` for every test.
 I want to do the same thing with the :ref:`calculator<how to make a calculator>`, to make sure that each test uses 2 new different random numbers, not the same random numbers for every test

 =================================================================================
 open the project